HotaruCMS/BookmarkingPlugins/sitemap/readme.txt

 Revision History
 *****************
-v.0.9 2010/06/19 - Alan - Allow selecting of posts,tags or categories.
-Add display count of items in admin settings v.0.8 2010/06/18 - Alan - updated to allow large sitemap files for tags and categories as well v.0.7 2010/06/10 - Alan - Added admin setting to choose whether to include categories and tags as well as posts pages v.0.6 2010/04/23 - Alan - Added pinging of Google and Bing, manually and as part of Cron job v.0.5 2010/04/09 - Nick - Fix for admin CSS bug, plus support for the Cron plugin v.0.4 2010/03/11 - williamd - Category urls added, plus priority settings for base url, categories and posts v.0.3 2010/03/03 - obzerver - Updated to support cron jobs
+v.1.0 2013/04/27 - shibuya246 - Fix saving of settings options.
+Fix Bing submission.
+Check adding to cron list of Cron Plugin v.0.9 2010/06/19 - shibuya246 - Allow selecting of posts,tags or categories.
+Add display count of items in admin settings v.0.8 2010/06/18 - shibuya246 - updated to allow large sitemap files for tags and categories as well v.0.7 2010/06/10 - shibuya246 - Added admin setting to choose whether to include categories and tags as well as posts pages v.0.6 2010/04/23 - shibuya246 - Added pinging of Google and Bing, manually and as part of Cron job v.0.5 2010/04/09 - Nick - Fix for admin CSS bug, plus support for the Cron plugin v.0.4 2010/03/11 - williamd - Category urls added, plus priority settings for base url, categories and posts v.0.3 2010/03/03 - obzerver - Updated to support cron jobs